From quills to qwerty: Lloyd's underwriters adapt to home working

 Underwriters and brokers are already able to process part or all of a trade electronically through platforms such as PPL.
 But many have preferred not to do so.

-Sue Jacobek, managing director of PPL, said that since the underwriting room closed, the number of users on the system had risen by 15% and 150 people a day were going online to learn how to use it.
+Sue Jakobek, managing director of PPL, said that since the underwriting room closed, the number of users on the system had risen by 15% and 150 people a day were going online to learn how to use it.

 Dan Hearsum, head of placement, UK specialties, at insurance broker Marsh, said his team would normally hold 200-300 face-to-face meetings with clients over the space of a few weeks.
 These have been replaced by video calls, while staff morale has been kept up by internal teams video-chatting wearing "silly hats".